Vibrolux Reverb

 Summary

 The 35w blackface Vibrolux Reverb (VR) is the smallest member of the blackface/silverface 6L6 Fender amp family.
 Its strength lies in the sweetness and early breakup caused by the smaller transformers than the Super Reverb, Vibroverb and Pro Reverb.
-The Vibrolux is quite similar to the Pro Reverb 2×12″ except for the smaller speakers and a smaller power transformer delivering less 6L6 plate voltage.
+The Vibrolux is quite similar to the Pro Reverb 2×12″ except for the smaller speakers, output transformer and power transformer.
 Hence, less clean headroom.
 10″s provide a more scooped, responsive, punchy and sparkling sound than 12 inch speakers.
-The 12″s are fuller, warmer, has more mids and a more three-dimensional tonal spread.
+The 12″s are fuller, warmer, looser in the low end while having more mids and a more three-dimensional tonal spread.
 Like all silverface amps, the Vibrolux Reverb was modified in the CBS periods to increase the clean headroom.

-Playing the amp around volume 5 and 6 gives a raw, unfiltered texas blues tone out of the single 10″ Weber 10A150, which will hold up against most 12″ speakers in terms of punch and volume.
-It is amazing what tones this specific amp delivers at a really low volume, lower than a 12W Princeton Reverb.
-Listen here:
+Playing the amp around volume 5 and 6 gives a raw, unfiltered texas blues tone out of the single 10″ Weber 10A150.

 Here is a video that gradually demonstrates the effects of some of the mods and tricks described here.
 To see embedded text comments, go to video on Youtube.